Online Mixing and Mastering - FAQ

 What audio format do you accept?

 We accept any standard audio formats (wav, aiff, mp3 etc).
 But you should follow our export guide to be sure you providing us the best quality tracks.
-Feel free to use zip archive when sending large number of files
+Feel free to use zip archive when sending a large number of files

 I made a mistake when ordering.